TakundaKatsidzira/TakundaKatsidzira/README.md

 * Build an accurate version of the Sequence game.
 * Implement board logic, card handling, and rules.
-* Support two or three players or teams.
+* Humna plays against computer.
 * Optimize for performance and allow AI agents with a mix of strategy and randomness.
 * Backtracking can simulate token placements and analyze optimal sequences.
 * Dynamic programming helps detect sequences efficiently on the grid by caching token alignments.